 Will I Have Group or Individual Therapy During Inpatient Detoxification?

+Yes, most medically supervised detox programs include both.
 You’ll have individual therapy to work one-on-one with a licensed therapist, helping you process emotions, identify triggers, and begin planning your next steps in recovery.

 Group therapy offers a chance to connect with others in detox, share experiences, and learn essential skills for managing early recovery.
 These sessions are guided by professionals and focus on support, education, and building a sense of community.
+Even during detox, therapy plays a key role in laying the foundation for long-term healing.

 What Activities Support Recovery During Detox?